MinhND2301/Google-Cloud-Professional-Data-Engineer-Study-Edition/README.md

 **Memorize:** `A) Deploy a Kafka cluster on GCE VM Instances.
 Configure your on-prem cluster to mirror your topics to the cluster running in GCE.
 Use a Dataproc cluster or Dataflow job to read from Kafka and write to GCS.`

-**Quick reason:** Deploy a Kafka cluster on GCE VM Instances.
-Configure your on-prem cluster to mirror your topics to the cluster running in GCE.
-Use a Dataproc cluster or Dataflow job...

 <details>
 <summary>Full explanation</summary>